-Guinea pigs are social animals that do not like to be alone.
+Guinea pigs are social animals, meaning guinea pigs can not and should not live alone.
 They enjoy companionship and social interaction with other guinea pigs.
 In larger groups, they feel safer and therefore happier.
 Guinea pigs living in groups are more confident, more susceptible to mental stimulation, have a more diverse diet, and are generally healthier.
 Guinea pigs raised alone are usually more stressed, less active, vocal, and more susceptible to illness.
-Interaction with your guinea pigs is very important, but no human interaction or caring can replace bonding with their own species.
-We recommend always having at least two guinea pigs in a home so that they have a companion.
+Interaction with your guinea pigs is very important, but no human interaction or care can replace bonding with their own species.
+We recommend always having at least two guinea pigs in a home so that they will have a companion.

 Guinea pigs need time to adapt to new things and can be very territorial of their space.
-Patience and gradual progress is a must for successful pairing.
-The first step is to isolate the new guinea pig till you are sure that it is not sick or pregnant.
+Patience and gradual progress is a must to successfully introduce guinea pigs.
+The first step is to isolate the new guinea pig until you are sure that he/she is not sick or pregnant.
 If you really can not isolate them, ask your veterinarian to conduct a full health check on your new guinea pig.
 Do not place your new guinea pig into the same hutch with your old guinea pig right away.

 2. Establishing Dominance